 If you didn't go to the Blue Lagoon on arrival, you have the opportunity to bask in the regenerative waters of this world-famous spa.
-Pick the comfort package and you will receive a complimentary silica mud mask, a towel and your first drink completely free.
+Pick the comfort package, and you will receive a complimentary silica mud mask, a towel, and your first drink completely free.
 There's a bar poolside which means you can enjoy your beverage while relishing the warm water.

 Spoil yourself a little more and go for the premium package whereby you'll get everything you would with a Comfort ticket but with the added treat of a free bathrobe, slippers, a second mud mask, and a table reservation at the luxurious Lava Restaurant.

-Perhaps you would rather ascend to the heavens rather than explore under the earth's surface, and take an epic helicopter tour.
+Perhaps you would rather ascend to the heavens rather than explore under the earth's surface and take an epic helicopter tour.
 Marvel at the city of Reykjavík as it disappears behind you as you go on to explore a nearby geothermal area from above.
-Reach impossibly remote places and admire breathtaking views on this once in a lifetime adventure.
+Reach impossibly remote places and admire breathtaking views on this once-in-a-lifetime adventure.

 If you haven't got your fill of the world's northernmost capital yet, spend a day getting to know Reykjavík.
 Go shopping in the many boutique shops or go to the top of Hallgrímskirkja church and take in the wonderful panoramic views.

-It can happen, in the case of extreme weather, that an activity is cancelled.
-If your chosen activity is cancelled, we will assist you with rearranging or booking other activities when possible, and any potential price difference will be refunded to you.
+It can happen, in the case of extreme weather, that an activity is canceled.
+If your chosen activity is canceled, we will assist you with rearranging or booking other activities when possible, and any potential price difference will be refunded to you.

 See our accommodation levels below and our preferred accommodation partners under each day in the daily itinerary.
 Super budget level accommodations will be arranged in hostel dorm beds.
 For budget and comfort levels, bookings for one person will be arranged in single rooms, and bookings for two or more people will share a twin/double or triple room(s).
 For quality level, odd number groups will always be allocated a single room.
 If you are travelling in a group, but prefer a single room, please make separate bookings.
 Teenagers and children will be arranged in the same room with parents.
 If additional room(s) is needed, additional costs will incur.
-For multi-day guided tours, accommodation cannot be upgraded and the levels below do not apply.
-Guide to Iceland will provide you with the best available accommodation at the time of your booking from our preferred partners.
-If our preferred partners are fully booked at the time of your booking, we will find another suitable accommodation for you of similar level.
-We always do our best to accommodate special requests, which may incur additional costs.
-Press choose a date to find availability.

 Dormitory beds with shared bathrooms in guesthouses or hostels, such as HI Hostels.
 Located in the capital region.
 Breakfast is not included.